dobios/dvrtl/README.md

-# DVRTL
+# Work in Progress -- DVRTL
-Formalized minimal RTL Language for Deductive Verification.
+WIP Formalized minimal RTL Language for Deductive Verification.

-DVRTL is a lightweight front-end for the CIRCT compiler, augmented to be used as a deductive verification language.
+The goal of DVRTL is to be a formalized lightweight front-end for the CIRCT compiler, augmented to be used as a deductive verification language.

-The language is implemented using `MyPy` with parallel parsing (enabled by the declarative structure of the language), so hopefully the performance shouldn't be too bad.
+The language is implemented using `MyPy` with Lark as the parser generator.

-The language supports two backends:
-- `circt-bmc`: The integrated bounded model-checker in the CIRCT compiler.
-- `btor2-opt`: A python-based compiler for the btor2 format the runs on `btormc`.

 ## Syntax
 The syntax was defined to closely mimic the abstraction level of the CIRCT core IR, while also being slightly more human-friendly to write than an MLIR program.